pietromandracci/gnuplot_manager/README.rst

 *self._command()*
     method used to send commands to gnuplot *self._quit_gnuplot()*
-    method used to close the gnuplot process and close the window *self._add_functions()*
+    method used to terminate the gnuplot process and close the window *self._add_functions()*
     method used to add one or more mathematical expression *self._add_curves()*